p-hzamora/FluentValidation/docs/custom-validators.md

 ```

-To make this logic reusable, we can wrap it an extension method that acts upon any `List<T>` type.
+To make this logic reusable, we can wrap it an extension method that acts upon any `list[T]` type.

 ```python
 class MyCustomValidators: